da2ru/hugo-blog/content/about.md

 description = ""
 +++

-My name is Dan, here I'm sharing funny and sad things I experienced, updates on my hobbies (reading, Excel and data visualization, movies, cooking, hiking and cycling, etc.), and so on.
+Hi!
+I'm Dan, here I just share my thoughts about stuff (I wish I'd do it much more regularly).

-I don’t like labeling myself.
-In short, I am 25 y. o., was brought up in a small town in Western Siberia, Russia.
-I've spent around three years of my life abroad.
-I studied East Asian history and Japanese language at university.
-Currently, I am working at a hotel in Kyoto, doing something more than a front desk agent and less than a concierge.
+A 26 y. o. guy brought up in a small town in Western Siberia, Russia, at this point I've spent around four years of my life abroad.
+Now I live and work in Kansai, Japan.

-Here is my [Goodreads](https://www.goodreads.com/kimjonyung) (updated regularly), and [Lastfm](https://www.last.fm/user/kinjonyung) , which I don't update anymore.
+Here is my [Goodreads](https://www.goodreads.com/kimjonyung) (updated regularly), and [Lastfm](https://www.last.fm/user/kinjonyung), which I don't update anymore.